Chih-Che-Fang/MyBookStore2/docs/design.md

 4.6953ms | 4.6999ms | 4.8698ms  | 4.8789ms

 From the result, we see:
+- Most of the time spent on the route between Client and Frontend server
 - As concurrent client increases, the averaged response time also increase.
-The reason might be that oo much request during a short time still makes the frontend and catalog server become a bottleneck and therefore the averaged time increases.
+The reason might be that oo much request during a short time still makes the frontend and catalog server become a bottleneck and therefore the averaged time increases (Even though all servers adopted multi-thread to handle with client requests, server still need time to process requests and launch a new thread).
 - Averaged response time between Catalog server and Frontend server is far lower than the averaged response time between Client and Frontend Server.
 The reason might be that remote servers is delpoyed on AWS EC2 instances, the physical distance between Catalog server's host and Frontend server's host is shorter than the distance between Client and Frontend server.
 Since the distance between remote servers is shorter, the network transportation time is also less.

 <br />